timmy0811/Fractal-Playground/README.md

 # Fractal Playground
 This project is purely for experimenting with 2D Fractals such as the Mandelbrot or Julia-Set.
-Featuring ImGui for advanced GUI-Controll such as Zoom slider.
+Featuring ImGui for GUI-Controll such as Zoom slider.

 ## Screenshots
 ![](https://github.com/timmy0811/Fractal-Playground/blob/main/img3.png?raw=true)